-USDA still accepting 2022 Census of Agriculture forms from New Jersey producers
+USDA still accepting 2022 Census of Agriculture returns from Missouri producers.

-TRENTON, NJ - The U.S. Department of Agriculture's (USDA) National Agricultural Statistics Service (NASS) is reminding New Jersey farmers and ranchers that the window is closing on the opportunity to participate in the 2022 Census of Agriculture.
-NASS is encouraging U.S. producers who have not returned their completed ag census questionnaires to do so as soon as possible to avoid additional mail, phone, email, text, and in-person follow-up, which is currently underway.
+Columbia, Missouri - April 2023 - The U.S. Department of Agriculture's (USDA) National Agricultural Statistics Service (NASS) is reminding Missouri farmers and ranchers that the window is closing on the opportunity to participate in the 2022 Census of Agriculture.
+To date, NASS has received completed questionnaires from more than 60,000 Missouri producers.
+NASS is encouraging U.S. producers who have not returned their completed ag census questionnaires to do so as soon as possible to avoid additional mail, phone, email, text and in-person follow-up, which is currently underway.